 Ingredients:

-2 Tablespoons butter (Or just use all coconut oil)
+2 Tablespoons coconut oil2 Tablespoons butter (Or just use all coconut oil)

 3 cloves garlic, crushed